 I once heard a well-known preacher fervently ridicule those who endeavour to save dolphins when God’s priority is ‘clearly’ saving humans.
-His comments, which seemed to be laced with disdain for those who genuinely care for the well-being of earth’s other sentient beings, were met with enthusiastic applause from the Christian crowd that was his audience for the day.
+His comments, which seemed to be laced with disdain for those who genuinely care for the well-being of Earth’s other sentient beings, were met with enthusiastic applause from the Christian crowd that was his audience for the day.

 Hearing what he had to say and the response he received from the people reminded me that for too long, humanity (and sadly, that includes many mainstream evangelical Christians) has been guilty of supreme arrogance when it comes to our relationship with the planet.
-That arrogance, coupled with a fair amount of ignorance, has blinded us to the fact that it is we who depend on the earth and not the earth that depends on us.
+That arrogance, coupled with a fair amount of ignorance, has blinded us to the fact that it is we who depend on the Earth and not the Earth that depends on us.

-Remove humanity and the planet will thrive without us, but remove the vital processes of exchange that regulate life on earth or the diverse elements that make life possible, and our very existence as the human race is placed in jeopardy.
+Remove humanity, and the planet will thrive without us, but remove the vital processes of exchange that regulate life on Earth or the diverse elements that make life possible, and our very existence as the human race is placed in jeopardy.

 Rediscovering our place and our purpose as custodians of the earth and its inhabitants is vital to ensuring not only our own well-being but also the fulfilment of an obligation we have toward God, the Creator and owner of the planet we have been given.